Epic Journeys into Nature, Self and Community for Gender & Sexually Expansive/Diverse Youth

 Shayna Gladstone, (she/her/hers) queer identified, born in Metro-Detroit, Michigan, mentors earth-rooted leaders, and is a renowned facilitator, songwriter and intuitive movement guide…

-Pinar and So of Queer Nature are grateful for their involvement in last year’s Queer Mountain Quest and in the planning of this year’s Queer Wilderness Quest thus far.
-Due to unforeseen circumstances and family-related transitions, they are unable to be guides in the field for summer 2019.
-Instead, they are looking forward to supporting this evolving program, and to continued dreaming into queer programming with Journeys in the future.
+Pinar and So of Queer Nature are grateful for their involvement in the creation of Journeys’ Queer Quest.
+They look forward to supporting this evolving program, and to continued dreaming into queer programming with Journeys in the future.

 Pınar (they/them/theirs) has always been allured by how the natural world mirrors one’s internal landscape.
 Enchanted by the liminal, Pınar is a nonbinary QTPOC (Queer & Trans Person of Color) with Huanca…